Quitch/GW-AI-Overhaul/README.md

 Please use the mod's [forum thread](https://forums.planetaryannihilation.com/threads/client-galactic-war-ai-overhaul.72360/).
 I am especially interested in hearing feedback on the difficulty levels.

-#### Why don't the descriptions match up with the Commanders' names?
+#### Where did the system descriptions go?

-Because that would break the translations, so I've left them untouched.
+They were removed to make space for planetary intelligence.

 #### Will Sub Commanders fighting for me have the same personality if I fight against them?